Publications

 A strawberry harvest‐aiding system with crop‐transport collaborative robots: Design, development, and field evaluation

-Published in Jounal of Field Robotics, 2021
+Published in Jounal of Field Robotics (JFR), 2021

 This work presents the implementation and integration of the co-robotic harvest-aid system and its deployment during commercial strawberry harvesting.
 The evaluation experiments demonstrated that the proof-of-concept system was fully functional.
 The co-robots improved the mean harvesting efficiency by around 10% and reduced the mean non-productive time by 60%, when the robot-to-picker ratio was 1:3.